We want the Westside of LA to have enough homes for everyone who works, lives, and loves here.

 Here’s why housing matters on the Westside.

-Across LA, we need to build 500,000 affordable housing units for low-income people and a million housing units overall in order to meet Angelenos’ need for homes to live in.
+Across LA, we need to build 500,000 affordable homes for low-income people and a million homes overall in order to meet Angelenos’ need for homes to live in.

 Here on the Westside, our service workers, teachers, nurses, students and seniors are trying hard to keep up with the cost of housing.
 Some have already left the area due to rising rents; others have to commute from long distances for work or to take care of family members.
 We are also affected by issues like carbon emissions as a result of traffic.